Last Updated: December 12, 2024

 During their marriage, Jackie received lavish gifts from her new husband, including a 40-carat diamond ring on her 40th birthday that cost $1 million ($7.5 million in today's dollars).

-The couple maintained six global residences including a 15-room apartment on Fifth Avenue in Manhattan, an apartment in Paris and the Greek private island of Skorpios which he owned outright.
+The couple maintained six global residences, including a 15-room apartment on Fifth Avenue in Manhattan, an apartment in Paris, and the Greek private island of Skorpios, which he owned outright.

-The marriage began to fall apart in 1973 around the time he was diagnosed with a fatal illness.
+The marriage began to fall apart in 1973, around the time he was diagnosed with a fatal illness.
 Aristotle grew concerned that Jackie would be entitled to half of his estate upon his death.
 He was so concerned that he reportedly lobbied for a change in Greek law that drastically limited the amount of money a foreign spouse could receive from a divorce or death.

 Aristotle died on March 15, 1975.
-Jackie and his daughter Christina were soon locked in a bitter dispute of the estate.
+Jackie and his daughter Christina were soon locked in a bitter dispute over the estate.
 In the end Jackie accepted a $26 million lump sum settlement.
 That's the same as around $120 million in today's dollars.
 With her other real estate and personal assets, Jackie was instantly one of the richest women in America.

 Death